List of Boy Meets World characters: Eric Matthews

-During the later years, storylines involving Eric became stranger and wackier, often bending the rules of reality itself, such as an episode where Eric continually tries to sneak up on Topanga by using many disguises and crazy situations.
+Eric is actually highly intelligent, but is too lazy and immature to be anything but a ridiculous "goof-off", to the annoyance of his family and Mr. Feeny.
+During the later years, storylines involving Eric became stranger and wackier.
 The change from a girl-crazy cool-conscious teenager (the first half of the series) to a scatter-brained odd-ball (the second half of the series) was a drastic change.
 Eric often provides comic relief in tough situations throughout the series.
-It is hinted that he is a fan of the raunchy animated comedy South Park, as he has made references to the program, by doing voice impressions of Cartman and other South Park characters on different occasions.
+On the contrary, Eric has appeared sensitive when it comes to matters of family and friends.